 Now, you can pick the home of your choice (using your favorite home-search site), move in now, pay rent for a bit, and buy when you're ready -- in 30 days, in 3 years, or any time in between.

 Just pay rent, and buy when you're ready

 Cash offer on the home of your choice

 Option to buy the home with no competitive offers

-Keys in 7 days & a bottle of bubbly
+Keys in as little as 7 days & a bottle of bubbly

 24/7 Concierge Service

 Predictable purchase price (a flat increase of 2.5% annual appreciation)